jessepav/lacygoill-wiki-backup/vim/qf.md

 ##
 ## What's the 'context' property of a qfl?

-It allows you to bind an arbitrary data (string, list, dictionary, ...) to a qfl:
+It lets you bind an arbitrary data (string, list, dictionary, ...) to a qfl:

 Usage example: